DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Experiments

 Our MLLM model is built from LLaMA~\cite{gao2023llama}.
 Specifically, we use ViT-g/14 from EVA-CLIP~\cite{fang2023eva} as the visual encoder and LLaMA-7B \cite{touvron2023llama} as the LLM.
 The querying transformer with $N_Q$ queries is applied to extract image tokens from ViT, where we set $N_Q=32$.
 For the LiDAR encoder, we use the GD-MAE~\cite{yang2023gd} model finetuned on ONCE~\cite{mao2021one}.
 Based on the pre-trained husky model, we train MLLM with instruction following data.
 We employ the AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.95$, and a cosine learning rate decay with learning rate $5e^{-5}$.
 The training epoch is 2, and the batch size is 256.
 We train QFormer and LLM to ensure the instruction following ability of LLM so that we can obtain a predefined format of path decision and speed decision.
 The resolution of image input to MLLM is set as $448\times448$.

 For evaluating closed-loop driving performance, we use the widely used Town05Long benchmark, which follows previous work~\cite{chitta2022transfuser, shao2023safety}.
 It is worth noting that Town05 is not in our training data.
 We use Driving Score (DS), Route Completion (RC), and Infraction Score (IS)~\cite{dosovitskiy2017carla} as the metrics.
 RC computes the average percentage of routes completed by an agent.
 IS measures the infraction penalty between $0$ and $1$, including collision and violation of traffic rules.
 Note that IS is only calculated on the completed part of a route.
 DS is the core metric among the three, which is the product of both RC and IS.
-We also evaluate driving performance using Miles Per Intervention (MPI), which is a widely used metric in industry.
-It is computed as the total distance traveled over the total times of human takeovers.
+We also evaluate driving performance using Miles Per Intervention (MPI), which is a widely used metric in industry.It is computed as the total distance traveled over the total times of human takeovers.
 If the ego-car violates traffic rules or has a collision, it will be taken over and continue self-driving in a safe location until it reaches its destination.
 Unlike DS, which terminates the route under certain conditions, MPI requires the ego-car to complete the entire route.

 For the open-loop evaluation, we collect 10 routes of each scenario in Town05 obtained and annotated by human drivers as the test set.
 To evaluate decision prediction, we compute the accuracy of predicted decision pairs and the F1 score of each type of decision.

 For the explanation prediction task, we use the commonly used metrics in the NLP community, including BLEU-4~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider} and METEOR~\cite{banerjee2005meteor}.
 We compare our method with the popular Apollo, which is based on a finite state machine (FSM) and two MLLM models - LLaVA1.5~\cite{liu2023improved} and InstructBLIP~\cite{instructblip}.
 These two MLLM models used for comparison were not fine-tuned but instead provided with several examples of input/decision pairs for few-shot adaptation.